geode-sdk/mods/mods-v2/abb2k.backup/about.md

 to use the auto backups you need to go to the settings, enable it and specify how many backups you allow to exist at a time.

-note that importing backups isnt working on android yet.
+note that importing backups isnt supported on android yet.